 Tylenol Forms and Doses

 The maximum indicated dose in a 24-hour period should not exceed 4,000 mg for most patients.
-Taking more than 4,000 mg of Tylenol a day puts users at risk for liver failure.
-Experts say anyone taking Tylenol long-term for chronic pain should consider having liver function tests done once or twice a year.
+Taking more than 4,000 mg of Tylenol a day puts users at risk of liver failure.
+Experts say anyone taking Tylenol long-term for chronic pain should consider having liver function tests once or twice a year.

 - Child-Specific Product

 - To administer the medicine to children, use the child-specific product with a dosing cup or dropper that comes with it.
 Teaspoons found in the home vary in size and their use to administer Tylenol could overdose or underdose a child.
 You may need to shake the liquid before each use.

 - The Tylenol Meltaways chewable tablet softens in the mouth to make it easier to chew.
 Chew the tablet thoroughly before swallowing it.

 - Meltaways are orally disintegrating tablets.
 Place the tablet in your mouth and either wait for it to dissolve or chew it before swallowing.